Division

 in your community about digital technology tools in education so

 that more meaningful policy and discussion can emerge.
+The results of the evaluation plan should be used to inform your next cycle of technology planning.
 State and

 federal policy requirements must also be addressed within the plan.